Using horse manure in your garden can help maintain fertility – but it is best used only after it is thoroughly composted.

 When fully composted, horse manure should not smell bad, and should look and smell like soil or any other garden compost.

-How and Where To Use Horse Manure Compost in the Garden
+How & Where To Use It In The Garden

 Horse manure compost can be used just as you would use any other composted material in your growing areas.